HugeFrog24/HugeFrog24/README.md

 - **Tibik**: My soft plush frog, always there to listen and keep secrets safe amidst lines of code.

 ## Let's Build Together
+I'm always on the lookout for new challenges and collaborations.
+Drawing inspiration from the likes of Musk and Torvalds, I'm enthusiastic about pushing boundaries.

 ```python
 me.is_open(to="Collaborating on exciting projects.")
 if you.are_interested() and project.is_exciting():